One-shot acceleration of transient PDE solvers via online-learned preconditioners

 Thus, so long as the simulation has enough timesteps (large $T$), integrating an online learner with sublinear regret into a numerical simulation code will lead to performance nearly as good as that of the best fixed solver configuration.
 As we will formalize in the next section, there is typically a tradeoff between the first and second right-hand terms in Equation~\ref{eq:wallclock}, as we can improve the former by considering more configurations, but doing so incurs a higher exploration cost that shows up in the regret.

 As shown in the pseudo-code in Algorithm~\ref{alg:bandit}, our specific setup is a challenging type of online learning known as the {\bf adversarial bandit} setting~\citep{auer2002exp3}.
 The {\em bandit} setting~\citep{bubeck2012regret} assumes access only to the value of the cost function $\cost_t$ at the selected configuration $i_t$, and not at any other $i\in[d]\backslash\{i_t\}$.
 This contrasts with the {\em full information} setting~\citep{shalev-shwartz2011oco}, in which the value of $\cost_t$ is observed at every point in its domain; doing so in a numerical simulation code would require prohibitively many solves.
 Furthermore, our setting is {\bf adversarial} because the linear systems do not arise from a stationary distribution and so the cost functions do not fully depend on i.i.d. random variables, an assumption made by well-known {\em stochastic} bandit methods such as UCB~\citep{auer2002ucb} and Thompson sampling~\citep{thompson1933sampling}; in Figures~\ref{fig:frob} and~\ref{fig:costs} we validate this non-stationarity empirically.

 For simplicity, we omit two details from our setup.
-The first is that the sequence of linear systems is {\em not} oblivious to the choice of solver, as in practice both $\*A_{t+1}$ and $\*b_{t+1}$ often depend on the solution returned for the system $\*A_t\*x=\*b_t$, and different solvers select different vectors in the $\varepsilon$-ball around the true solution.
+The first is that the sequence of linear systems is {\em not} oblivious to the choice of solver, as in practice both $\*A_{t+1}$ and $\*b_{t+1}$ often depend on the solution returned for the system $\*A_t\*x=\*b_t$, and different solvers return different vectors in the $\varepsilon$-ball around the true solution.
 While this has theoretical implications in online learning, in practice the physical state of a well-specified numerical simulation should not depend strongly on the choice of solver; more concisely, we expect the realized sequence of linear systems to be $\BigO(\varepsilon)$-close to an oblivious sequence.\footnote{In practice this closeness depends strongly on the systems' conditioning, cf. Figure~\ref{fig:diff}.}\looseness-1